spyhunter99/maven-pdf-plugin/readme.md

  - Allows for custom headers and footers
  - Headers/footers are centered on page
  - Seperate headers on the title pages
+ - Adjustable, Multi-level Table of Contents (generated from your docs)
  - EXSUM, rendered before the TOC
  - Project logo is front and centered and is stretched to full width if possible
  - Title page has several new fields that can be populated